Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 - 192 long-term care beds

-In 2021-22, we had 4010 staff, 839 physicians, 251 volunteers, and 40 patient experience partners.
+In 2022-23, we had 4101 staff, 931 physicians, 287 volunteers, and 27 patient experience partners.
 North Central Toronto is one of the city’s most diverse and rapidly growing areas.
 Our catchment area is comprised of a growing seniors population, with more than 50% of people being immigrants to Canada.
-Additionally, 53% of our catchment population identify as visible minorities and 20% are considered low-income.
+Additionally, 53% of our catchment population are considered visible minorities and 20% struggle with financial insecurity

 North York General’s 2020-2025 Strategic Plan, Thinking Beyond